 Find out who you can talk to in your organisation

-The policy should also outline who you can talk to for advice before raising a concern.
+The policy should outline who you can talk to for advice before raising a concern.
 This could be a raising concerns ambassador or champion, HR advisor or union representative.
-More recently, organisations have begun to appoint Freedom to Speak Up Guardians so it may be you have one in your organisation who you can talk to.
+More recently, organisations have begun to appoint Freedom to Speak Up guardians, so it may be you have somebody in your organisation who you can talk to.

 Know where you can access independent advice